opensha/ucerf3-etas-launcher/README.md

 `git clone https://github.com/opensha/ucerf3-etas-launcher.git`

-Thend efine the following environmental variables in your login script (outside the scope of this documentation, for most users editing `~/.bash_profile` is a good place to do this)
+Then define the following environmental variables in your login script (outside the scope of this documentation, for most users editing `~/.bash_profile` is a good place to do this)

   * `ETAS_LAUNCHER`: the path to the `ucerf3-etas-launcher` directory.
 Optional but recommended as it allows for the use of relative paths in ETAS configuration files
     * You may also want to add `$ETAS_LAUNCHER/sbin` to your PATH for easy access to ETAS launcher/processing scripts